saadhassan999/youtube-audio-download-app/README.md

 ## 🚀 Features

+- **Unified Search:** Look up YouTube channels *and* individual videos from the same search bar using names, URLs, or raw IDs.
+- **Saved Videos Hub:** Save any suggested video for quick access, stream instantly, download later, or remove it when you're done.
-- **Channel Management:** Add, search, and manage your favorite YouTube channels.
+- **Channel Management:** Add, search, and manage your favorite YouTube channels to keep new uploads in one place.
-- **Audio Download:** Download audio from YouTube videos for offline playback.
+- **Audio Download:** Download audio from YouTube videos for offline playback with automatic retry and resume.
 - **Download Manager:** View real-time download progress, cancel downloads, and manage completed files.
 - **Audio Player:** Play downloaded audio with background playback, notification controls, and lock screen integration.
 - **Background Auto-Download:** Automatically fetch and download new audios from your subscribed channels in the background.
 - **Instant UI:** Fast, responsive interface with instant loading and smooth navigation.
 - **Cross-Platform:** Works on Android (including Android 13, 14, and 15) and iOS (with some features).
-- **Persistent Storage:** All downloads and playback positions are saved locally.
+- **Persistent Storage:** Saved videos, downloads, and playback positions are stored locally.
 - **Permission Handling:** Handles notification and background playback permissions for modern Android.
+- **Offline Awareness:** Detects when the device is offline, surfaces a banner, and lets you refresh the moment connectivity returns.

 ---